Outdoors In West Michigan’s Premier Resort Town

 Take a short stroll across Butler Street to Satya Yoga and walk in to the Slow Flow Alignment Class.
 What a welcoming studio!
 You are offered a mat and props to use at no additional cost, and it’s clear the instructor is knowledgeable enough to challenge experienced yogis, while making sure that people new to yoga also enjoy the practice.
 What a special space.

-Or, if you feel more like hitting the free weights, using some weight machines, or concentrating on your cardio, Blue Star Community Gym and Snap Fitness are each a short drive down the Blue Star Highway north of town.
+Or, if you feel more like hitting the free weights, using some weight machines, or concentrating on your cardio, Blue Star Community Gym is a short drive down the Blue Star Highway north of town.
 It is so easy to walk in and get a good workout.